liam-prevelige/VaccineFinder/README.md

 git clone https://github.com/liam-prevelige/VaccineFinder.git
 ```

 Open the .py file, fill in your address, and run the file.
-A popup will notify you when a vaccine becomes available.
+A popup will notify you when there's a vaccination opening.